Housing Rules in Denmark (2025) | exploringdenmark

 📅

-The standard notice is 3 months for tenants, unless your contract states otherwise.
-Always give notice in writing!
+Standard tenant notice is ~3 months unless your contract states otherwise.
+Give notice in writing.

 🧹